 2. Erase the boundaries between you and the natural world

 Maybe, like me you live in a warm climate and this is as easy as opening the sliding doors onto your lanai.
 But if you live in a locale with a cold winter, set up a space by the window so you can look outside.
 I promise that keeping your eyes trained on Mother Nature will bring relaxation into your space and into your mind.
 And if you don’t even have a window?
 Grab some beautiful pictures of mountains, or the ocean or even a forest.
 Whatever natural scene makes you pause to study it and want to take a deep breath.

 3. Embrace that natural world and bring it right into your space

 For me, opening the house up to the fresh winter air is simple.
 But maybe for you that fresh winter air is not 70 degrees but more like 7 degrees.
 If so, how about put a pretty, fresh potted plant on your work surface, or a bowl of shells you collected at the beach last year?
 Maybe a stick you gathered on a hike you took with a friend or a rock you took fished out of a river.
 You need something, anything, to bring the colors, textures and energy of the natural world right inside where you can touch it and experience it first hand.

 4. Put on some soothing music

 I love music.
 And you may know that I am married to a madly gifted musician and composer.
 We experiment with all kinds of music at home to create a feeling of sanctuary.
-My current obsession is an hour-long mix called Luminous Spaces, put together by Dave Machudo.
+My current obsession is an hour-long mix called Luminous Spaces, put together by Dave Michudo.
 It’s beautiful music for writing.
 Music changes the energy of a space and literally alters your brain waves.
 Pick some for yourself that engenders a feeling of calm.